Moonflower1911/astrofarmers/README.md

 ## 🌐 Project Overview

-The Space-Based Agricultural Monitoring & Prediction System is a web-based platform designed to enhance agricultural efficiency on Earth by leveraging satellite weather data, machine learning, and remote sensing technologies.
-This system provides real-time insights to farmers, researchers, and agricultural organizations to optimize crop management and mitigate risks related to climate change.
+AstroFarmers is a web-based platform designed to support agricultural monitoring by visualizing satellite-derived weather data, crop health indicators (like NDVI), and soil moisture information.
+The system empowers farmers, researchers, and agricultural professionals by offering a clear, accessible view of environmental and agronomic conditions using remote sensing technologies.
 ---

 ## 🎯 Objectives

-* Optimize farming practices by integrating satellite data and AI-driven analytics.
-* Enhance climate resilience by predicting and mitigating environmental risks.
+* Enable farmers to monitor crop health using NDVI imagery and satellite observations.

+* Facilitate better water management through satellite-based soil moisture data.

+* Improve agricultural risk awareness via real-time alerts for extreme weather events.

-* Provide research tools for agricultural scientists through open APIs and data visualization.
+* Provide an accessible platform for data visualization in agricultural monitoring.

 ---